Help for MyCorbu Architectural Bookkeeping

 Monthly, when you are preparing invoices for clients, you can find all the information you need in the Mileage Invoicing Management table for preparing the reimbursable expense portion of the invoices for the mileage that has been driven on behalf of the project.

-As described above, navigate to the Bookkeeping page, and click the button labeled “Mileage Entries”.
+As described above, navigate to the Bookkeeping page, then Tools, and click the button labeled “Mileage Entries”.

 On the page that opens, scroll down to the second table where you will see your mileage records grouped by client / project.